Estimated reading time: 17 minutes

 However, If you were to get a new one at age 44, it would be approximately $40.15.

-Even so, you’re taking on that risk that you may become uninsurable or not as healthy and get worse rates by the time that happens in 10 years.
+Even so, you’re taking on the risk that you may become uninsurable or not as healthy and get worse rates by the time that happens in 10 years.

 Another option is to reduce the coverage amount but keep the term length.